BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Hydrate Your Body Consistently

-The wrong belief of many people is that singers should drink water before singing to flush down the phlegm.
-It’s right to have a bottle of water available when singing or speaking for many hours.
+The wrong belief of many people is that professional singers should drink water before singing to flush down the phlegm.
+It’s right to have a bottle of water available when start singing or speaking for many hours.
 However, the reason for having water is to hydrate your body constantly.

 Prevention of mucous and coughing with phlegm is all about regulating your diet and lifestyle.
 The first step is to drink a lot of water daily.
 Make it a habit of filling your bottle of water every morning, and have it finished at the end of the day.

 When you hydrate your body, the tendency for the mucous is to become thin and watery.
 This way, it will easily flush down and reduce your burden.
 But when your body lacks water, it will not protect your delicate tissue and results to the thickening of the mucous that protects the lining.
 Thick phlegm is what causes the problems in singing.
 Clearing it the traditional way would only grind the folds together that will result in more irritation.
-Remember that you cannot sing well with an irritated throat!
+Remember that you cannot sing well with an irritated throat muscles!

 When you have irritated folds, you will have difficulty in singing to reach the register shifts.
 Then, you also lose your vocal balance, and experience more irritation!